 - Net current assets dropped from a £1 million surplus to a £666k deficit.

-In addition, long-term debt surged from £114k to £1.1 million an increase of nearly £1 million in non-current borrowings, indicating the business likely had to rely on external funding to plug operational gaps.
+In addition, long-term debt surged from £114k to £1.1 million, an increase of nearly £1 million in non-current borrowings, indicating the business likely had to rely on external funding to plug operational gaps.

 In Boxxer Limited’ Own Words – Dependent on Creditors

 Perhaps the most concerning part of the filing is the going concern statement.
 Boxxer notes that its future viability depends on “the ongoing support of its creditors.”
-This cautious phrasing hints at underlying uncertainty, suggesting the company may need favourable terms from suppliers and lenders just to stay afloat.
+This cautious phrasing hints at underlying uncertainty, suggesting the company may need favourable terms from suppliers and lenders to stay afloat.

 Tangible Assets Contract

-Boxxer’s tangible asset base also shrank, down from £93k to just £55k a modest but symbolic sign of a company in contraction.
+Boxxer’s tangible asset base also shrank, down from £93k to just £55k, a modest but symbolic sign of a company in contraction.

 Disclaimer: